-One of the most common questions we answer is, 'How do I eat seaweed?'.
-Recently, more people understand the nutritional & wellness virtues of seaweeds, but it's still a challenge to make seaweed a part of the diet consistently enough, to make a difference to health & well-being.
+One of the most common questions we answer is, ‘How do I eat more seaweed?’
+More people are understand the nutritional & wellness virtues of seaweeds, but seek to understand how to use it more regularly without changing their daily habits.

-Of course, seaweed can be eaten fresh, cut out of the sea just the same way we collect vegetables from our garden.
-Just like land vegetables, seaweeds come in great variety and their availability is seasonal (for most of them).
-For that reason our ancestors - and we do the same today - dried it naturally and stored it to use throughout the year.
-Dried seaweeds are not compromised in any way when they are naturally dried.
-This preserves their nutrients, and they re-hydrate to their original texture (just like when they are exposed at low tide), and keep for a very long time, if stored away from light.
+Seaweed can be eaten fresh from the sea, just the same way we collect vegetables from our garden.
+Just like land vegetables, seaweeds come in great variety and many are seasonal.
+For that reason, seaweeds have been dried and stored for centuries so they could be used throughout the year.
+Dried seaweeds retain their high nutritional value when they are naturally dried.
+They re-hydrate to their original texture (just like when they are exposed at low tide), and keep for a very long time, if stored away from light.

 Seaweeds are versatile and can be enjoyed in many different ways.
 It is our goal to inspire you to use these nutrient-rich plants regularly, you’ll feel a lot healthier for it!
 Here’s how to start: